Thank you for your patience…

 LearningQuest’s limited reopening

-Starting on July 7, LearningQuest will reopen to limited in-person instruction and tutoring.
-Some of the safety precautions taken at LearningQuest sites include face shields, hand sanitizer, face masks, directional walking paths, and social distancing will help to keep the learning environment sanitary and still conducive for learning.
+Safety precautions will still be taken at LearningQuest sites include face shields, hand sanitizer, face masks, directional walking paths, and social distancing will help to keep the learning environment sanitary and still conducive for learning.
 LearningQuest staff will be on-site and available for checking in, support, etc.

 Continuing instruction for HSE students